-It’s that time of summer in France, when temperatures climb into the 40s (the 100s in F).
+I love summertime time.
+It’s that time of summer in France, when temperatures climb to their peak by mid afternoon.

 Early mornings are still delightfully cool, and my favourite time of the day.
 The peace and quiet before the village awakens to head on its way to work or the other necessities of life.
 The shutters are open to let the fresh air in.